‘Bold And The Beautiful’ Recap For Tuesday, August 7: Liam Commits To Hope, Steffy’s Lingerie Line Rehearsal

 — Bold & The Beautiful (@BandB_CBS) August 7, 2018

-Liam and Hope talked at the office, when he told her that Steffy put her ring on Hope’s finger without notice.
+Liam and Hope talked at the office, and he told her that Steffy put her ring on Hope’s finger without notice.
 Hope questioned if he wanted her to wear it and would only carry on wearing it if he wanted a future with her.
 She added that she did not want to put any pressure on him.
 B&B viewers would have noted that Liam did not expressly confirm that he wanted Hope to wear the ring, he rather said that maybe it belonged there and said that he hadn’t asked her to take it off.
 He told her that he wanted a life with her and their child.
 They kissed.

 Zoe came home and started talking to the cat, Harry, who was nowhere to be found.
 She assumed that the reason that he didn’t touch his cat food was that it was dry.
 She took out some wet food and turned on the tin opener.
 When Harry didn’t arrive at the sound of the opener, she desperately started looking for him.
 She found him underneath the pillows, and he was not breathing.